Wetworks (comics): Plot

 After the detonation, the enclave was destroyed, but Team 7 emerged from the fire unharmed.
-That was when I/O's cleaners (three aircraft) were ordered to enter the site to kill the surviving team members.
-The field leader of the cleaners, Mother One, double crossed I/O and shot down two aircraft before destroying her own.
+I/O's cleaners (three aircraft) were ordered to enter the site to kill the surviving team members.
+The field leader of the cleaners, Mother One, double-crossed I/O and shot down two aircraft before destroying her own.
 Mother One also had a golden symbiote, although it was not shown how she acquired it.

-Mother One explained to Team 7 they were double crossed by Craven and I/O and asked them to accompany her to her boss, industrialist Armand Waering.
+Mother One explained to Team 7 they were double-crossed by Craven and I/O and asked them to accompany her to her boss, industrialist Armand Waering.

-Col. Dane reluctantly accepted and they started to work for Armand Waering.
+Col. Dane reluctantly accepted and they started to work for Waering.
 Waering told them that he wanted to kill the Vampire Nation because they wanted to take over the world from the humans.
 What he did not tell the team was that he was actually the Jaquar, leader of the Werenation.

 Two members of Wetworks died early in their battles with the undead – Flattop and Crossbones.
 Later Pilgrim's brother, Nathaniel Blackbird joined the squad, and they learned that both he and Pilgrim (unknown to her) were both werewolves.
 Several members of the squad died during a major mission some time later, including Dozer and Claymore, and Wetworks broke up.
 Recently Dane has reactivated the team to deal with breaks in reality caused by another superteam, which have been turned into portals for forces from another dimension.

 World's End

 After the massive destruction dealt to Earth in the Number of the Beast miniseries, Lynch, head of the former Team 7, tries to convince Dane and the Wetworks into rejoining the Team, in an attempt to reverse the devastation and restore Earth to its former state.

 Dane refuses his proposal since he no longer believes in a simple solution, and prefers tasking the Wetworks of defending humanity from the vampires.
-This is further detailed in Stormwatch - PHD as that team is targeted by Eastern European vampires.
+This is further detailed in Stormwatch – PHD as that team is targeted by Eastern European vampires.